Magnetic Effects of Electric Current | Class 10 CBSE | Web Notes | Part 2: Magnetic Field due to a Current-Carrying Conductor

 The direction of magnetic field lines is reversed if the direction of current through the copper wire is reversed.

-If we vary the current in the copper wire, the deflection in the needle also changes.
+If the current in the copper wire is varied, the deflection in the needle also changes.
 If the current is increased, the deflection also increases.
-Thus, the magnitude of magnetic field produced at a given point increases as the current through the wire increases.
+Thus, the magnitude of the magnetic field produced at a given point increases as the current through the wire increases.

-If the compass is placed at a farther point (say Q) from the conducting wire, deflection in the needle decreases.
-Thus, magnetic field produced by current in the conductor decreases as the distance increases (inversely proportional).
-The concentric circles representing magnetic field around a current-carrying straight wire become larger as we move away from it.
+If the compass is placed at a farther point (say Q) from the conducting wire, the deflection in the needle decreases.
+Thus, the magnetic field produced by the current in the conductor decreases as the distanceincreases (inversely proportional).
+The concentric circles representing the magnetic field around a current-carrying straight wire become larger as we move away from it.

 Right-Hand Thumb Rule

-Imagine a current-carrying straight conductor is held in right hand such that the thumb points towards the direction of current.
+Imagine a current-carrying straight conductor is held in the right hand such that the thumb points towards the direction of the current.
 Then the fingers will wrap around the conductor in the direction of the magnetic field lines.
-This is known as the right-hand thumb rule (Maxwell’s corkscrew rule).
+This is known as the right-hand thumb rule (also called Maxwell’s corkscrew rule).

-Problem: A current through a horizontal power line flows in east to west direction.
-What is the direction of magnetic field at a point directly below it and at a point directly above it?
+A current through a horizontal power line flows in the east to west direction.
+What is the direction of the magnetic field at a point directly below it and at a point directly above it?

-Applying the right-hand thumb rule, magnetic field (at any point below or above the wire) turns clockwise in a plane perpendicular to the wire, when viewed from east end, and anti-clockwise, when viewed from the west end.
+Applying the right-hand thumb rule, the magnetic field (at any point below or above the wire) turns clockwise in a plane perpendicular to the wire when viewed from the east end, and anti-clockwise when viewed from the west end.

 Magnetic Field due to a Current through a Circular Loop

 Suppose a straight wire is bent to form a circular loop and a current is passed through it.
-Here, at every point of circular loop, the concentric circles around it become larger as the distance from the wire increases.
+At every point of the circular loop, the concentric circles around it become larger as the distance from the wire increases.

-At the centre of the circular loop, the arcs of these big circles appear as straight lines.
-Every point on the wire give rise to the magnetic field appearing as straight lines at the centre of loop.
-By applying the right-hand rule, every section of the wire contributes to the magnetic field lines in same direction within the loop.
+At the center of the circular loop, the arcs of these big circles appear as straight lines.
+Every point on the wire gives rise to a magnetic field appearing as straight lines at the center of the loop.
+By applying the right-hand rule, every section of the wire contributes to the magnetic field lines in the same direction within the loop.

 Magnetic Field due to a Current in a Solenoid